MAHCP – A BRIEF HISTORY

 On June 12, 1975, we changed our name to The Manitoba Paramedical Association (MPA) to reflect our membership, which now included Physiotherapists, Radiology Technologists, Respiratory Therapists, EKG Technologists and Technicians.

 In 1985, the Association once again changed its name to better reflect its diverse membership to the Manitoba Association of Health Care Professionals (MAHCP).
 Membership had grown to 948.

 The Association continued to grow, attract new disciplines and occupations to its fold such as Medical Sonographers, Occupational Therapists and Pharmacists.

-By 1997, representation rose to approximately 1,400 members in thirty-three professions, in twenty-nine individual health care facilities.
+By 1997, representation rose to approximately 1,400 members in 33 professions, in 29 individual health care facilities.

 Urban votes in 2002 increased membership to 3,400 members.

-October 2005 at the AGM; full-time President carried.
+In October of 2005 at the AGM, the vote for a full-time President was carried.

-Currently the Association represents over 3,600 health care workers in over 160 professions.
+Currently, the Association represents over 6,500 health care employees in 190 professions across the province.